HAL Dhruv

-As of January 2022, 335 HAL Dhruv have been produced for domestic and export markets logging more than 340,000 flying hours.
+As of January 2024, more than 400 Dhruvs had been produced for domestic and export markets logging more than 340,000 flying hours.

 Development

 Origins

 The Advanced Light Helicopter (ALH) program for an indigenous 5-ton multirole helicopter was initiated in May 1979 by the Indian Air Force and Indian Naval Air Arm.
 HAL were given a contract by the Indian government in 1984 to develop the helicopter; Germany's Messerschmitt-Bölkow-Blohm (MBB) were contracted in July 1984 as a design consultant and collaborative partner on the programme.
 Although originally scheduled to fly in 1989, the first prototype ALH (Z-3182) made its maiden flight on 20 August 1992 at Bangalore with the then-Indian Vice President K R Narayanan in attendance.
 This was followed by a second prototype (Z-3183) on 18 April 1993, an Army/Air Force version (Z-3268), and a navalised prototype (IN.901) with Allied Signal CTS800 engines and a retractable tricycle undercarriage.
 Development problems arose due to changing military demands and a funding shortfall in the wake of the 1991 Indian economic crisis.

 Naval testing on board INS Viraat and other ships started in March 1998, and around the same time a weight-reduction programme was initiated.
 However, further delays in development were caused when sanctions were implemented against India following a number of Pokhran-II nuclear tests in 1998 and India's continued refusal to sign the Comprehensive Nuclear-Test-Ban Treaty.
 As a result, the intended engine for the helicopter, the LHTEC T800, was embargoed.
 The Turbomeca TM 333-2B2 turboshaft engine was selected as a replacement; in addition, Turbomeca agreed to co-develop a more powerful engine with HAL, originally known as the Ardiden.
 Turbomeca also assisted in the development of the helicopter; stress analysis and studies of rotor dynamics were conducted in France.
 The first flight of Dhruv with the new engine variant, called the Shakti, took place on 16 August 2007.